Belgian Shepherd Dog (Tervueren)

 How much exercise does a Tervueren need?

-They require at least 60 to 90 minutes of vigorous physical and mental exercise daily.
+They require at least 60 to 90 minutes of vigorous daily activity, including both physical exercise and mental training.

 Do they shed a lot?